Ultra thick, soft, classic chocolate chip cookies!

 We wanted to come up with a recipe that omits the heavily processed ingredients found in traditional cookies, such as white sugar, brown sugar, all-purpose flour and margarine.
 What we came up with was a cookie recipe that uses simple, FfL-friendly ingredients.

-Because these cookies are made with real-food ingredients, they taste different from a traditional cookie, but not in a bad way.
-The coconut palm sugar yields a soft, cake-like cookie with a subtle hint of rich molasses flavor.
+Because these cookies are made with real-food ingredients, they taste a tad different from a traditional cookie, but not in a bad way.
+The coconut palm sugar yields a soft, chewy cookie with a subtle hint of rich molasses flavor.
 The white whole-wheat flour gives the cookies a whole-grain, nutty taste—which we think we can all agree on tastes amazing with butter, vanilla and decadent chocolate chips.

 Our family actually prefers these cookies as a tasty treat over most traditional cookies.
 We promise if you serve these alongside the pre-packaged cardboard cookies, these will win every. single. time.
-This is a cookie recipe you can feel good about serving your family (as a dessert, of course!).
+This is a cookie recipe you can feel good about serving your family.

 Why does this recipe use WHITE whole-wheat flour?